pyroll-project/.github/profile/CONTRIBUTING.md

 1. If your question relates to a bug in PyRolL, please briefly search the `issues page`_ and open a new labeled issue if you don't see anything related to your question there.
 2. You can also contact us on stackoverflow with the tag 'PyRolL'.
 There we will answer your questions.
-For bug fixes, please open an issue on github, as mentioned before.
+For bug fixes, please open an issue on GitHub, as mentioned before.

 ## License